Bharat9848/notes/ai-llm.md

 - It sacrifices little quality but gain the more latency and less memory.
 - its also applied to embedding vectors namely in 1-bit vector embedding model combined with
 - Matryoshka quantization used in embedding models???
+---
+# LLM examples
+- GPT: act as a decoder, adept in generating text and used in chatbot.
+- BERT: utilize encoder only transformer architecture. understands word context in the sentence. used for sentiment-analysis and question answering
+- BART/T5: follows both encode and decoder architecture.
+---
 ## Rough
 - single head attention model
 - multi head attention model
+- LLMs excel in language generation, requiring metrics tailored to natural language like BLEU, ROUGE, and perplexity.
+- AlexNet ?
+- Seq2Seq ?